frappe/erpnext/erpnext/docs/user/manual/en/selling/quotation.md

   * Returns Policy.
   * Terms of shipping, if applicable.
   * Ways of addressing disputes, indemnity, liability, etc.
-  * Address and Contact of your Company.
+  * Address and Contact of your organization.

 ### Submission